 According to the Centers for Disease and Prevention (CDC), approximately one-third of American adults are obese.
 Obesity serves as a gateway to many other dangerous conditions including heart disease, stroke, type 2 diabetes and certain types of cancer.
 While employees should make obesity prevention a priority, they are not the only ones who should champion a nutritious lifestyle.
 The CDC notes that the medical costs paid by third-party payers for people who are obese were $1,429 higher than those of normal weight.
 Thus, both employees and employers alike have reasons to strive for healthy eating not only at the workplace, but throughout the entire workday.

 Breakfast has long been recognized as the most important meal, and what you choose to eat at this critical time could make or break your day.
-The United States Department of Agriculture (USDA) recently released MyPlate, a new nutrition model that has replaced the food pyramid.
+The United States Department of Agriculture (USDA) recently released MyPlate, in June 2011 a nutrition model that replaced the food pyramid.
 By following the USDA's model, both employees and employers can practice a healthy lifestyle at every meal, including breakfast.

 The MyPlate model and the 2010 Dietary Guidelines for Americans both encourage us to make at least half of the grains we eat whole grains, and breakfast is the perfect time to implement this healthy practice.
 Easy ways to bring whole grains into your morning diet include substituting whole wheat bread for refined white bread and substituting whole wheat or oat flour for up to half of the flour in pancake, waffle, muffin or other flour-based recipes.

 Allowing yourself to be guided by food labels will also bring more whole grains into your diet.
 Choose breakfast cereals that name a whole-grain ingredient first on the label's ingredient list.
 Examples of whole grains include: